 Easy meal prep starts with a good meal plan.
 Make a checklist of the ingredients you need to buy then decide how you will be preparing them at home.
 Check if you have the proper kitchen tools and storage containers.
 Here’s a few essentials you’ll be needing.

-Stovetop pressure cookers are important in meal prepping grains, rice, and meat in less time plus they can double as a stew pot or saucepan.
+Stovetop pressure cookers are important for meal prepping grains, rice, and meat in less time, plus they can double as a stew pot or saucepan.
 A slow cooker is also a good option as it lets you cook while doing other prep tasks.
 On the other hand, a multi-cooker can do both pressure and slow cooking and more.